OlehK25/todoo/README.md

  - React;
  - NodeJS, Express;
  - TypeORM;
+ - MySQL;
- - MySQL.
+ - Docker Compose.

 ## 🔜 Future Improvements and Issues

 No known issues are present as of now.
 Future improvements will be based on user feedback and developer insights.
 I want to implement the following:
 - design change;
-- connected to Docker;
 - add the function of deleting tasks, the function of viewing all completed tasks, sorting and searching for tasks;
 - add calendar.